prishavellimalai4/SSC_Leichhardt_Timetable/docs/CONFIGURATION.md

 The app includes a manual override feature for testing different times and dates.
 Set `USE_MANUAL_OVERRIDE = true` in the JavaScript section and configure the test date/time.

+**For GitHub Pages testing:**
+- Make changes to your repository
+- Commit and push changes
+- GitHub Pages will automatically update (may take a few minutes)
+- Use browser developer tools (F12) to check console for errors

 ## Fallback Behavior

 If `config.json` cannot be loaded, the app will fall back to the default Tempe High School configuration to ensure it still functions.